george-hawkins/blender-donut-notebook/LEVEL-2.md

 So, again we're going to use a _MixRGB_ node - press `shift_A` and find it under _Color_.
 Connect its _Color_ output to _Base Color_ and connect its _Color 1_ input to the _Color_ output of the existing _Image Texture_ node.

 Now the interesting bit - we're not going to wire anything into the _Color 2_ input of the new _MixRGB_ node.
-Instead set the _Color 2_ value to the desired burnt color, i.e. a slightly darker variant of our base donut color - e.g. HSV 0.07, 0.7 and 0.65.
+Instead, set the _Color 2_ value to the desired burnt color, i.e. a slightly darker variant of our base donut color - e.g. HSV 0.07, 0.7 and 0.65.
 Then try dragging the _Fac_ value of the _MixRGB_ node between 0 and 1 - at 0 everything looks as before, at 1 the donut color has become much flat and in particular you can notice that the white belt around the donut disappears.
 Try using a darker color for _Color 2_ and you'll also notice how much darker the top of the donut gets when _Fac_ is at 1.

-Instead, of using a direclty set _Fac_ value we want to use the bumpiness to determine how much the darker color, i.e. _Color 2_, shows through.
+Instead, of using a directly set _Fac_ value we want to use the bumpiness to determine how much the darker color, i.e. _Color 2_, shows through.
 So connect the _Color_ output of our existing _Add_ node to the _Fac_ value of the new _MixRGB_ node.

 Note: I kept connecting the _Add_ node to the _Color 2_ value of the _MixRGB_ node, so achieving exactly the effect we don't want.